Schermers/Hewalex2Mqtt/README.md

 All parameters are listed in the .ini file.
 Modify them according to your needs when you are not using the pre-made docker image.

 When you are using docker, make sure to set the environment variables.
-Or use the provided docker-compose and modify that accoriding to your setup.
+Or use the provided docker-compose and modify that according to your setup.

 **MQTT**